18F/uswds-jekyll/pages/guide/quick-start.md

 `srun --pty -p queue -t hh:mm:ss -A account -n tasks -N nodes /bin/bash -l`

-account is either scinet on Ceres or your project name on Atlas.
+account is usually your project name.
 For example if your project directory is at /project/projectname, then specify "-A projectname" on the srun command.
+To view all your slurm accounts, issue “sacctmgr -Pns show user format=account”.

+On Ceres every user has a default Slurm account.
+If you have no project, then your default Slurm account is scinet, otherwise it's a projectname.
+If you have access to more than one project, then one of the project names is set as your default Slurm account.
+To change your default Slurm account issue slurm-account-selector.sh on the Ceres login node.

 See the [Ceres User Manual](/guide/ceres/#running-application-jobs-on-compute-nodes) for details on `srun`.